 Zeaxanthin is not an uncommon carotenoid.
 It is found in many vegetables and fruit; it gives them their characteristic yellow or reddish colour.

 The name is given to this xanthophyll from the botanical name for corn, namely Zea mays.

 Hence it is known as mais in Dutch and maize in English.

-Folk enjoying a varied diet with many coloured foods need have no worries about zeaxanthin macular degeneration; if you are still on meat and potatoes then there are serious concerns, particularly if you also smoke.
+Folk enjoying a varied diet with many coloured foods need have no worries about zeaxanthin macular degeneration; if you are still on meat and potatoes only then there are serious concerns, particularly if you also smoke.

 Together with lutein, zeaxanthin macular degeneration is also involved in the prevention of cataracts.

-It's a colossal subject, fascinating for researchers, but for us we simply must make sure we are enjoying a wide range of whole, and especially coloured foods.
+It's a colossal subject, fascinating for researchers but for us we simply must make sure we are enjoying a wide range of whole and especially coloured foods.